Compare Mac Hosting

 Although hosting plans are offered almost exclusively with Linux or Windows platforms, it is possible to get Mac-based hosting services.
 People often want this type of web server because of the remote desktop application, but there are other interesting features too.

+Mac hosting handles specific software applications for the OS X platform, they can run a remote iCloud service or some custom projects which cannot run on any other operating system.
 You’ll get a detailed breakdown of each host later in this post but here’s a quick look at the best 3 hosts for Mac:

 How Did We Pick the Best Hosts for Mac?